Katie Ricks- A Divine Motherhood

 So, when I moved to Georgia, I didn’t have a job.
 Within two weeks of moving, I found a job in Barnesville (which is about an hour outside of Atlanta).
 I accepted the position and became the Director of Residence Life and Counseling at Gordon College.
 Gordon College was a fascinating place and I imagine it still is.
 At the time, they didn’t offer co-ed dorms and they only allowed an hour and a half for visitation to the other genders’ dorms and this was only on occasional nights.
 Even then, you had to sign in and all the doors had to be open.

-I worked there for three years and I had to live on campus.
+I worked there for three years, during which I had to live on campus.
 I wasn’t allowed to stay off campus because I was in charge of residence life.
 It was honestly a challenging experience.
 Even in such a conservative environment, I had some students who were gay that nobody knew about.
 I had no idea how someone 18-22 years of age could struggle with that without having something to lean onto.
 For me, faith was the only language I had for that.
 Experiencing my own difficulty there, while also watching them go through that, was really my call to seminary.
 I didn’t want people to feel like they were alone.

 I remember I was in a small, cute, Presbyterian Church in Barnesville and during worship I heard God say, “This is your home and I want you to be here.”
 I'm a lifelong Presbyterian, and this actual sound from God was undeniable.